-Though parts of Tufts’ autobiography are undoubtedly exaggerated – the man bragged of being an expert liar – there’s a good deal of truth in it as well, telling the story of a horse thief, con man and stealer of ladies hearts from Maine to Virginia.
+Though Tufts undoubtedly exaggerated parts of his autobiography are undoubtedly exaggerated – the man bragged of being an expert liar – there’s a good deal of truth in it as well.
+He told the story of a horse thief, con man and stealer of ladies' hearts from Maine to Virginia.

-Henry Tufts was born in Newmarket, N.H. in 1748, son of a tailor and his wife.
+Henry Tufts was born in Newmarket, N.H., in 1748, son of a tailor and his wife.
 His earliest crimes were theft of apples, pears and other “fruits of the earth.”
-But his 21st year proved a turning point: It was the year he stole his first horse and met his first wife – Lydia Bickford, whom he married when he reached age 22.
+But his 21st year proved a turning point: He stole his first horse and met his first wife – Lydia Bickford, whom he married when he reached age 22.

-He wrote: “Being once initiated into the mysteries of this Cyprian goddess, a natural warmth of temper enrolled the name of Tufts among the number of her votaries ever afterwards . . . my inclination, always fervid,, but now fired with new incentives, impelled me, more strongly than formerly, to sacrifice the shrine of Venus, nor could I resist the impulses of so bewitching deity.”
+“Being once initiated into the mysteries of this Cyprian goddess, a natural warmth of temper enrolled the name of Tufts among the number of her votaries ever afterwards," he wrote.
+"My inclination, always fervid, but now fired with new incentives, impelled me, more strongly than formerly, to sacrifice the shrine of Venus, nor could I resist the impulses of so bewitching deity.”

 Enoch Judd had two unmarried daughters and Henry, naturally enough, married one.
-The marriage was a short one, as news soon reached Enoch that his son-in-law already had a wife.
+The marriage didn't last long, as news soon reached Enoch that his son-in-law already had a wife.
 He wrote: “Such being the state of things, I though it wise to decamp seasonably, so I left Claremont that very evening.”

-Returning to Lee, he discovered that unfortunately news of his second marriage had also reached Lydia and she gave him an “uncouth welcome.”
+Returning to Lee, he discovered that news of his second marriage had unfortunately reached Lydia.
+She consequently gave him an “uncouth welcome.”

 Tufts robbed another store, for which he received 20 lashes and was clapped in irons.
 But he had hidden some tools in his clothes and escaped.
-Tufts made it a point to accumulate an assortment of lock-picks, saws and small tools that he always hid in his clothes, and he credits this for many jail breaks over the course of his career.
+Tufts made it a point to accumulate an assortment of lock-picks, saws and small tools that he always hid in his clothes.
+He credits that practice for his many jail breaks over the course of his career.

-Fleeing to Maine, Tufts suffered an injury to his thigh during a game played with a knife and was treated by the Maine Abenaki healer, Molly Ockett.
+Fleeing to Maine, Tufts suffered an injury to his thigh during a game played with a knife.
+The Maine Abenaki healer, Molly Ockett, treated him.
 Living with the American Indians, Tufts again won the heart of a young woman – Polly Susap.
-But Polly’s parents were pressing for a wedding, and Tufts preferred not to repeat that particular mistake.
+But Polly’s parents pressed for a wedding, and Tufts preferred not to repeat that particular mistake.
 So, he threw a party for his Indian friends that included five gallons of rum and promised Polly that he would return as soon as possible.

-The year was now 1775, and Tufts concluded that is best hope for procuring some support for his wife Lydia and his children lay in serving in the army, which he did.
+The year was now 1775, and Tufts concluded that the army offered his best hope for supporting his wife Lydia and his children.
 He did not, however, leave behind his thieving ways.
-When his unit was complaining of hunger, he managed to light-finger extra rations for them.
+When his unit complained of hunger, he managed to light-finger extra rations for them.

 After the war, Tufts turned his talents to impersonation.
 First he posed as a medicine man, using some of the training he had received while with the Indians.
 Then he became a minister, for which he relied on his gift of bluster and bull****.